30 Best Crime Shows Amateur Detectives Need to Watch

 Only Murders in the Building (2021)

 Crime shows can be fun too.
 This Hulu series, conceived by Steve Martin, pokes fun at boomers, Gen Z, millennials, New Yorkers, co-op politics, aging actors, police procedurals, and most importantly, the almost universal infatuation with true-crime podcasts.
 The main trio—Martin’s once-famous TV cop, Martin Short’s once-famous Broadway director, and Selena Gomez’s disdainful artsy cool kid—all live in the same prestigious building and are brought together by their mutual appreciation for a podcast while waiting out a fire alarm.
 When they discover the alarm was pulled to cover up a murder, they decide to make a podcast in which the armchair detectives try to solve the murder.
 Hijinks ensue, often because of the age gap and also because they have no idea what they are doing.
-A parade of well-known theater folk fill out the ensemble.
+A parade of well-known theater folk fill out the ensemble—including these cast members who have been confirmed for season 3.
 It doesn’t save the world or change opinions on hot-button issues, but it will bring the giggles and entertain you after a long day, week, or two pandemic years.

 Dragnet (1951–1959; 1967–1970; 2003–2004)